KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 Certainly, implementing tests for integration layer and UI layer is difficult than unit layer.

-# UI Test shuold be automated
+# UI Test should be automated

 But...